-- academic ability (particularly research skills);
+- academic ability (particularly research skills)

-- legal and commercial awareness;
+- legal and commercial awareness

-- advocacy skills;
+- advocacy skills

-- excellent time, project and people management skills;
+- excellent time, project and people management skills

-- the ability to remain calm under pressure;
+- the ability to remain calm under pressure

-- IT skills;
+- IT skills

-- self-motivation and self-discipline;
+- self-motivation and self-discipline

-- responsibility and integrity;
+- responsibility and integrity

 - determination and stamina.

 Relevant work experience is essential.
-Any legal experience is useful but a mini-pupillage - a short period of work experience and shadowing, usually one week, with a set of chambers - is regarded highly by recruiters.
-For a list of chambers offering mini-pupillages see the Pupillage Gateway.
-Criminal records must be disclosed and may exclude some applicants.
+Any legal experience is useful, but a mini-pupillage - a short period of work experience and shadowing, usually one to five days, within a set of chambers - is regarded highly by recruiters.
+Search for a mini-pupillage via Chambers Student.
+Other relevant work experience includes:

-- public speaking - e.g. through a university debating or law school mooting society;
+- public speaking - e.g. through a university debating or law school mooting society

 - paid law work experience - e.g. as a paralegal working for a solicitor, taking notes in court.

-The majority of barristers are self-employed and typically become tenants in a set of chambers.
+There are more than 17,000 barristers working in England and Wales.
+The majority are self-employed (around 80%) and typically become tenants in a set of chambers.
 They are independent practitioners gaining work through the offices of the clerk to chambers or through personal contacts with solicitors.
 Their clients are primarily solicitors.

-Over 15,000 barristers work in England and Wales.
-Around 3,000 of all barristers work in employed practice.
-They work for a wide range of employers and organisations, including the:
+Around 18% of barristers work in employed practice for a range of employers and organisations, including the: